Camille Kovalev

 Camille Kovalev (née Mendoza; born 29 November 1994 in Toulouse) is a French pair skater.

-With Pavel Kovalev, she is the 2022 Grand Prix de France silver medalist, 2018 Volvo Open Cup silver medalist, 2015 International Cup of Nice bronze medalist, 2015 Lombardia Trophy bronze medalist, and 2022 French national champion.
+With Pavel Kovalev, she is a two-time ISU Grand Prix medalist, 2018 Volvo Open Cup silver medalist, 2015 International Cup of Nice bronze medalist, 2015 Lombardia Trophy bronze medalist, and is a four-time French national champion.

 Earlier in her career, she skated with Christopher Boyadji and competed in the final segment at the 2012 World Junior Championships.